CALL FOR PAPERS - DEADLINE EXTENTION

-Established in 1984, AJIS is a biannual (twice a year), double-blind peer-reviewed and interdisciplinary journal, published by the International Institute of Islamic Thought (IIIT), and distributed worldwide.
-In the year 2020, the journal got its new name, American Journal of Islam and Society (AJIS), replacing
+Established in 1984, AJIS is a biannual (April and October), double-blind peer-reviewed and interdisciplinary journal, published by the International Institute of Islamic Thought (IIIT), and distributed worldwide.
+In the year 2020, the journal got its new name, American Journal of Islam and Society (AJIS), repla

 Vol. 37 No. 3-4 (2020): AMERICAN JOURNAL of ISLAM AND SOCIETY